wed3/soundcloud-youtube-uploader/README.md

 ## Disclaimer

 This project was largely vibecoded and should be treated as a practical automation script rather than polished production software.
-Review the code before using it, especially the OAuth, upload, and file-cleanup behavior.
+Review the code before using it, especially the OAuth and upload behavior.

 ## Features